Bioruebe/UniExtract2/README.md

 ## License

-Universal Extractor is licensed under GPLv2.
+Universal Extractor is licensed under **GPLv2**.
 See LICENSE for the full legal text.
 Code (functions, UDFs, etc.) written from scratch by me (which are not under copyleft) can also be used in your own projects under the terms of a BSD 3-clause license.

 Universal Extractor uses [TrIDLib by Marco Pontello](http://mark0.net/code-tridlib-e.html) and many other great tools and libraries to support as many file formats as possible.

-A detailed list can be found [here](https://github.com/Bioruebe/UniExtract2/blob/master/helper_binaries_info.txt).
+Please note that Universal Extractor includes third-party software, which uses different licenses than the main program.
+Specifically, **some extractors do not allow commercial use**.
+If you intend to use the software for commercial purposes, please check the individual license files in the `/docs` subdirectory and the [helper binary info file](https://github.com/Bioruebe/UniExtract2/blob/master/helper_binaries_info.txt) first.
+Feel free to delete files from the `/bin` subdirectory whose license does not fit your use case.